edgedb/edgedb/docs/reference/environment.rst

 EDGEDB_SERVER_PORT
 ..................

-Specifies the network port on which EdgeDB will listen.
+Specifies the network port on which Gel will listen.
 Default is ``5656``.

 Maps directly to the ``edgedb-server`` flag ``--port``.
 The ``*_FILE`` and ``*_ENV`` variants are also supported.